ShannonZ/FISTA-1/README.md

 The development strategy for the spams toolbox is a divide and conquer approach.
 For each FISTA algorithm elementary function to implement in C++, a matlab test implements the function in Matlab, and compare the result against the C++ implementation called via a mex file.
 As more and more "elementary" functions are tested, intermediate and more complex functions can be assembled, and tested against Matlab code.

+Debugging becomes easy as it is possible to step inside the mex code and see what is going on with the Visual Studio debugger.
+(Attach to process, Matlab).
+Code needs to be built in debug, I was missing the LAPACK and the BLAS debug libraries.